Scouting in Indiana: Camps

-Hoosier Trails has two camps.
-Resident summer camp is at Maumee Scout Reservation, located Lake Tarzian in the Hoosier National Forest.
-Maumee first opened in 1972 for White River Council as a replacement for its previous camp, Camp Wapehani in Bloomington, Indiana that had been divided by recent construction on State Road 37.
+Resident summer camp is held at Maumee Scout Reservation, located on Lake Tarzian in the Hoosier National Forest.
+Maumee first opened in 1972 for White River Council as a replacement for its previous camp, Camp Wapehani in Bloomington, Indiana which had been divided by a recent re-alignment of State Road 37.
 The 640 acre property is near in Norman, Indiana.
 Lake Tarzian is named after Sarkes Tarzian who led the capital campaign to build the camp.

-Camp Louis Ernst in Dupont was founded in 1928 and operated for Hoosier Hills Council until its merger with White River Council to form Hoosier Trails Council in 1973.
+Until 2023, the council also possessed Camp Louis Ernst in Dupont.
+Louis Ernst was founded in 1928 and operated by Hoosier Hills Council until its merger with White River Council to form Hoosier Trails Council in 1973.
 After this, Louis operated as a summer camp until 1983 when it was reduced to primitive camping.
-A winter cabin and the old dining hall built in the early 1930s can both still be rented.
+The camp was officially transferred to a group known as the Friends of Camp Louis Ernst in 2023.

 Order of the Arrow

 Nischa Chuppecat Lodge (#212) is Hoosier Trails' Order of the Arrow Lodge.
-It was founded in 1973 as the merger of Wazi Yata (#290) and So Aka Gha Gwa(#212) lodges.
+It was founded in 1973 as the merger of Wazi Yata (#290) and So-Aka-Gha-Gwa (#212) lodges.

-Both So Aka Gha Gwa and Wazi Yata can trace back their heritage to other organizations separate from the Order of the Arrow.
+Both So-Aka-Gha-Gwa and Wazi Yata can trace back their heritage to other organizations separate from the Order of the Arrow.

-The predecessor to So Aka Gha Gwa, the Order of The Golden Arrow, was founded at Cataract Falls in the late 1930s and was transformed into So Aka Gha Gwa in 1941.
+The predecessor to So-Aka-Gha-Gwa, the Order of The Golden Arrow, was founded at Cataract Falls in the late 1930s and became So-Aka-Gha-Gwa Lodge in 1941.

-The predecessor to Wazi Yata, the Order of the Wazi Yata, was founded at Camp Louis Ernst in 1934 and was transformed into Wazi Yata lodge in 1945.
+The predecessor to Wazi Yata, the Order of the Wazi Yata, was founded at Camp Louis Ernst in 1934 and became Wazi Yata Lodge in 1945.

-Nischa Chuppecat and So Aka Gha Gwa has hosted the National Order of the Arrow Conference (NOAC) at Indiana University eleven times as of the summer of 2018, the most of any lodge in the nation.
+Nischa Chuppecat and So-Aka-Gha-Gwa have collectively hosted the National Order of the Arrow Conference (NOAC) at Indiana University eleven times as of the summer of 2018, the most of any lodge in the nation.